jarviscanada/jarvis_data_eng_ShahbazYousaf/linux_sql/README.md

 # Implemenation

-In the implementation of this project, a PostgreSQL instance was set up within a Docker container for data persistence.
-Two essential tables, host_info and host_usage, were created using the ddl.sql script to store hardware specifications and real-time resource usage data, respectively.
-A monitoring agent program, consisting of host_info.sh and host_usage.sh Bash scripts, was developed and deployed on each server to collect and insert hardware information and usage data into the PostgreSQL database.
-The host_usage.sh script was scheduled using crontab to run at regular intervals for continuous data collection.
-This solution provides the Linux Cluster Administration team with the capability to monitor the status of their cluster, record server specifications, and track resource usage for future planning, all within a Dockerized PostgreSQL environment.
+I began by establishing a Dockerized PostgreSQL environment using the psql_docker.sh script.
+Inside this Dockerized PostgreSQL environment, I created the host_agent database and defined its structure with the ddl.sql script, generating the host_info and host_usage tables.
+To automate harware and server usage data collection, I developed two Bash scripts: host_info.sh, responsible for gathering and inserting hardware specification data into the host_info table, and host_usage.sh, designed to continuously collect real-time server resource usage data, including CPU and memory, and insert it into the host_usage table.
+Finally, I configured crontab to automatically run the host_usage.sh script every minute, facilitating efficient data collection and regular reporting of server usage data.

 ## Architecture
 Draw a cluster diagram with three Linux hosts, a DB, and agents (use draw.io website).
 Image must be saved to the `assets` directory.